Skip to content

 Snippets from the History of the Villa Varda

 The Villa Varda has undergone some architectural restoration, making it a perfect venue for cultural activities.
-An exhibition has recently been launched in a number of west-wing rooms to serve as a museum telling the story of the Villa Varda and the families that lived in it.
-The exhibition is called “Snippets: The History of a Villa”.
+Recently, an exhibition called “Snippets: The History of a Villa” was launched in several west-wing rooms to serve as a museum telling the story of the Villa Varda and the families that lived in it.
 This event officially kicked off in September 2022.

-The exhibition includes 192 items that were collected by scholar Corrado Bortolin.
+The exhibition includes 192 items collected by scholar Corrado Bortolin.
 That collection was handed over to Brugnera Town Council, which, in turn, made it available for display in the permanent exhibition at the Villa Varda.
-It includes documents, postcards, photos and furnishing items.
+It includes documents, postcards, photos, and furnishing items.

 Grab a Bite to Stay Upright!